 It is those in Monroe who own property, pay taxes, and have children in the public school district of Monroe Woodbury who are most concerned as Kiryas Joel seeks to annex 500-plus acres for the village.
 They are not only losing a largely bucolic landscape to high-density development; more significantly, they worry that all elections and votes will be decided by a bloc that votes according to their religious leader’s guidance.

 In response, Democrats and Republicans in Monroe double down to create an opposing voting bloc, building on the group United Monroe, which was originally formed to protest the town of Monroe’s purchase of a theater, and is led by Emily Convers.
 The About section of the United Monroe Facebook page includes that they “promote candidates who reflect the interest of the citizens of the region for the preservation of the rural character, environment and school districts.”

 There is political opposition, and then there is anti-Semitism.
-The latter rears its ugly head, well documented in comments on local social media pages.
-This does not go unnoticed by the Satmar, who otherwise avoid modern technology other than for business purposes.
-Angry Monroe residents express frustration at the many children the Satmar’s have, and reliance on welfare.
-They criticize their community as filthy and much worse.
+The latter rears its ugly head in Monroe, and is well documented in comments on local social media pages.
+This does not go unnoticed by the Satmars, who otherwise avoid modern technology other than for business purposes.
+Angry Monroe residents express frustration at the many children the Satmars have, and their reliance on welfare.
+They criticize the community as filthy and much worse.

 What fascinates me is the implied unfairness of democracy when a group decides to cast its vote as one.
 It is not un-Constitutional.
 Women have the right to bear or not bear children in this country, and Hasidic couples are criticized for not being able to support their families through their personal income.
 The Hasidic community has experienced the worst persecution imaginable – genocide – and wants to not only to restore their population, but thrive in the place they live.
 Are the Monroe residents who express a desire to keep the quiet, undeveloped area intact being unreasonable in the face of a multicultural country?